stephenkettley/dark-mode-toggle/README.md

-# dark-mode-toggle
+# Dark Mode Toggle

-A dark mode toggle built using HTML, CSS and JS
+A dark mode toggle button built using HTML, CSS and JS.